-Several types of headache involve frontal head pain, and identifying the type experienced can help to determine the best treatment.
+There are many different types of headaches, several of which involve frontal head pain.
+Identifying the specific type can help a person or their doctor determine the best treatment.

-In this article, we look at types of headache that can cause pain in the front of the head.
-We discuss causes, symptoms, means of prevention, treatment options, and when to see a doctor.
+In this article, we look at the types of headaches that can cause pain in the front of the head.
+We discuss their causes, symptoms, prevention, and treatment and offer advice on when to see a doctor.

-Each of the headaches listed below is likely to cause pain in the front of the head.
+Each of the four types of headaches below is likely to cause pain in the front of the head.

 1. Tension headache

-A tension headache is the most common type of headache.
-Most people will experience one from time to time.
+A tension headache is the most common type of headache, and most people will experience one from time to time.

 These headaches have the following symptoms:

-- a dull, constant ache that can be felt throughout the head
+- a dull, constant ache that a person can feel throughout the head

-- pain that often begins in the forehead, temples, or behind the eyes
+- pain that often begins in the forehead or temples or behind the eyes

 - tenderness around the head, scalp, face, neck, and shoulders

-- a sensation of tightness or pressure, as though a belt is being tightened around the head
+- a sensation of tightness or pressure that resembles the tightening of a belt around the head

 The severity of tension headaches can range from mild to severe.

-Pain from tension headaches can often be relieved by taking over-the-counter (OTC) painkillers, such as ibuprofen, acetaminophen, or aspirin.
+People can often relieve pain from tension headaches by taking over-the-counter (OTC) pain relievers, such as ibuprofen, acetaminophen, or aspirin.
 The following may also be helpful:

 - having a massage